jorgerodriguez434/chef-app-client/README.md

 Once here, the user must add ingredients, followed by the dish name, and finally the user must select a category for the dish.
 If no category applies, simply select none-apply, and then the user is all set!
 Then the user will be asked to select a picture for their dish!

 The dishes will appear in the following categories: vegeterian, vegan, gluten free, dairy free, and meats.
 This makes it easier for chefs to keep their dishes up to date, and makes it easier to accommodate guests!
-This app will keep track of all the dishes
+This app will keep track of all the dishes!

 Check the app out here: https://chef-app-client.herokuapp.com/